 4. You may have tourist attractions to yourself

 We walked to the Sukh Mahal which is also known as the Kipling Palace as Rudyard Kipling wrote part of Kim here.
 The Bundi tourist board has dined out on that ever since.
 As you can see, it was very crumbly but with nice views and it was very peaceful.
 We even had our own guard to show us around the different rooms.
 A composite ticket gets you into the 84-pillared cenotaph, the Sukh Mahal and the RJKB stepwell.
 It can be used over two days so you have time to see them all.

 5. You are surrounded by nature

-This is the lake by the Sukh Mahal, and while it may look like only pigeons, there were scores of waterbirds, egrets, herons, coursers, jacanas and swallows.
+This is the Jait Sagar Lake by the Sukh Mahal, and while it may look like only pigeons, there were scores of waterbirds, egrets, herons, coursers, jacanas and swallows.
 You can also see bee-eaters, kingfishers and green pigeons in the trees around the city.
 There are, of course, monkeys, and you can watch langurs and macaques on the rooftops.
 Turtles can be seen sunbathing in the lake if you check on any small islands.

 6. Inside the palace are incredible paintings

-I had never seen this style of painting before, different from the havelis outside.
+I had never seen this style of painting before, different from the Havelis outside.
 I loved the blue and turquoise shades which almost made paying the foreigner fee worthwhile!
 Another bonus is that the palace is much quieter than the hectic Agra Fort or the Taj Mahal.
 You’re also unlikely to be asked for a selfie here so you can concentrate on sightseeing.